Best Carry Trade Strategy – The $14 Trillion Trade

 What is the Carry Trade?

 Let’s talk about what the carry trade is and how we can take advantage of the difference in interest rates between currencies.
-The carry trade is the strategy of going long a currency with a higher interest rate.
+Carry trades involve going long on a currency with a higher interest rate.
 At the same time, you're going short a currency with a lower interest rate.

 The higher interest rate currency is the invested currency.
 The lower interest rate currency is the funding currency.